npearsonat/bc_mental_health_clinics/README.md

 |-------------|-----------------|
 | ![BC Vulnerability](graphics/vuln_score_bc.png) | ![Vancouver Vulnerability](graphics/vuln_score_vancouver.png) |

+You'll find that there is quite an even spread of areas with high vulernability score all accross BC.
+They are not limited to areas of low income, nor do they subscribe to a particularlty strong geographic pattern.
+There are many high risk areas near downtown Vancouver, Richmond and Surrey.
+However, these areas are often very well covered compared to other areas of the Province.

 ## Highly Vulnerable DAs With Few Nearby Clinics

 ![BC Vulnerability](graphics/bc_no_clinics.png)

+These are the DAs with high vulnerability score but do not have any nearby clinics.
+The calculation is based on how rural they are, as well as the size of the DA.
+You'll see in this map that many cities are very well covered, even with a reduced search radius of around 10km.
+The areas where mental health clinics are not in close proximity are up north in very sparsely populated regions of the country.

 ## DAs With Gaps in Language Coverage